aldipermanaetikaputra/topsis2/README.md

 ranked = [ 1, 2, 0, 4, 3 ]
 ```

-The results above indicate an alternative with index 1 or A2 is the best smartphone from the TOPSIS calculation followed by A3, A1, A5 and A4.
+The results above indicate an alternative with index 1 or A2 (Google Pixel 6a) is the best smartphone from the TOPSIS calculation followed by A3, A1, A5 and A4.

 #### `topsis2.best(criteria: CriteriaAttribute[], matrix: number[][], verbose?: boolean): number[]`